reimagined/resolve/README.md

 reSolve is a toolset for building apps based on the CQRS and Event Sourcing patterns.

-It allows isomorphic definitions for aggregates and read models, and provides out-of-the-box integration with [React+Redux+Saga](https://github.com/xkawi/react-universal-saga).
+It allows isomorphic definitions for aggregates and read models, and provides out-of-the-box integration with [React](https://github.com/facebook/react) and [Redux](https://github.com/reactjs/redux).
 With reSolve, you can easily overcome the differences between your domain and technical languages, and focus on your application code.

 Learn more on related concepts: